USAJOBS/help-center/faq/account/login-gov.md

 ---

 ## What is login.gov?
-Login.gov is a service that offers secure and private online access to government programs, such as federal benefits, services and applications.
+login.gov is a service that offers secure and private online access to government programs, such as federal benefits, services and applications.
 With a login.gov account, you can sign into multiple government websites with the same username and password.

 ## Why is USAJOBS using login.gov?
-login.gov uses two-factor authentication, and stronger passwords, that meet new National Institute of Standards of Technology requirements for secure validation and verification.
+login.gov uses two-factor authentication, and stronger passwords, that meet new [National Institute of Standards of Technology](https://www.nist.gov/) requirements for secure validation and verification.
 By using login.gov, you’ll get an extra layer of security to help protect your USAJOBS account against password compromises.

 ## What will happen to my USAJOBS account?
 Nothing will happen to the information stored in your USAJOBS account and profile.
 You will keep all of your applications, saved searches and saved jobs.